Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Oscar Health, Inc. (OSCR) Investors of Class Action and Encourages Shareholders to Contact the Firm

-Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Oscar Health, Inc. (“Oscar” or the “Company”) (NYSE: OSCR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Oscar Class A common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the “Registration Statement”) issued in connection with the Company’s March 2021 initial public offering (“IPO” or the “Offering”).
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Foscr.
+NEW YORK, May 20, 2022 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Oscar Health, Inc. (“Oscar” or the “Company”) (: OSCR) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Oscar Class A common stock pursuant and/or traceable to the registration statement and prospectus (collectively, the “Registration Statement”) issued in connection with the Company’s March 2021 initial public offering (“IPO” or the “Offering”).
+Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/oscr.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1933.